paypal/skipto/README.md

 * Action menu items are disabled by default.
 * M of N items in landmark orheading list is disabled by default.
 * CDN reference to `SkipTo.min.js` is now available from University of Illinois.
+* Changed the way the button is hidden visually in "popup" mode not to create wider pages

 ### Version 4.0.3
 * Fixed bug in using role description as a class name for menuitem